selfdual-brain/dexter-manual/source/04-dex-model.rst

 DEX model
 =========

-Dexter is based on a shared DEX "general" model, while only a central piece of the model (execution of orders) is pluggable and subject to comparative simulation.
-In this chapter we describe this common base.
+There is a general model of a DEX (derived from the TLA+ spec we mentioned before) which sits at the conceptual center of Dexter design.
+On top of this, the piece of this model called "executor" is pluggable, so that comparative simulation of various executors is possible.

+In this chapter we describe this common base model, while the next chapter is devoted to the description of various executors pre-installed in current version of Dexter.

-Please notice that a DEX, as being deployed on a blockchain, can 4 conceptual "perspectives":
+Please notice that a DEX - as being deployed on a blockchain - has 4 conceptual "perspectives":

  1. End-user perspective: this covers the view of an end-user, so how the usage of the DEX looks like in practice; this would normally coincide with the GUI of the DEX client